 Reproductive longevity estimated from Polovodova’s dissection data

-Dissection allows the number of completed gonotrophic cycles to be counted, and, from this the mean number of cycles before death was estimated.
+Dissection allows the number of completed gonotrophic cycles to be counted and from this the mean number of cycles before death was estimated.
 Across the 131 studies, 95% of the individual time series estimates were less than 3 gonotrophic cycles (Fig. S7) and, overall, the mean number of cycles completed in a lifetime was 1.2 (Fig. 4; Table S2).
 The greatest number of cycles estimated was for Anopheles sergentii (2.5 cycles) which is adapted to desert conditions (it is known as the “oasis vector” of malaria; Sinka et al., 2010) and may have evolved greater longevity.
 The major African malaria vector An. gambiae s.l. was estimated to be the second longest living (1.9 cycles).
 The smallest estimated mean number of gonotrophic cycles was for Anopheles bellator (0.5 cycles; posterior mean) which transmits malaria in Brazil’s Atlantic Forest.
 Using the posterior median point estimates, there were significant diﬀerences in estimated lifetime gonotrophic cycles amongst species (ANOVA: F24,106 =2.2, p <0.01; the non-parametric Kruskal-Wallace: χ224=79.1, p<0.01).

 The estimated lifetime gonotrophic cycles for the diﬀerent genera were Anopheles, 1.4; Culex, 1.0; Mansonia, 1.1; and Aedes 0.8 (Fig. 4; Table S2) and the diﬀerences between the genera were significant (ANOVA: F3,127 =3.4, p =0.02; the non-parametric Kruskal Wallace: χ23=21.7, p<0.01).